defiwrapper/defiwrapper/README.md

 Pull requests are also welcome via git.
 If you don't know how to get started with contribution, You can visit our [contributing guide](./CONTRIBUTING.md).

+To add compatibility with other EVM networks through their chainID [follow this quick tutorial](./packages/defi-sdk/src/query/networks/README.md) and open a PR.

 The defiwrapper uses `eslint` and `prettier` to ensure code quality of the PR.

 ## Built With: